postech-ami/BEAF/README.md

 \* [07/18] We released the BEAF dataset ver0, but it will be re-filtered and refined as ver1 soon!!

 - Original + Manipulated images: download from [here](https://drive.google.com/file/d/1BuJIpG_PFk0UG4Hf5ghlKmwOzlsDLgiS/view)
+- The original images are sourced from the [COCO dataset](https://cocodataset.org/#home)

 ### 2. Get your model's answer
 - Image name, question, GT answers, and additional metadata are in `./beaf_qna.json` file
+- The format and question of our BEAF is inspired by the [POPE dataset](https://github.com/RUCAIBox/POPE?tab=readme-ov-file)
 - The model output should be organized in a json file in the following format:
   ```bash
   [